 Mr Gregory said he hoped the NSW Health investigation would help address community concerns.

-Concerns about cancer cases were first raised in 2008 and since that time the Public Health Unit has monitored the occurrence of leukaemia both in Helensburgh and the broader Illawarra and Shoalhaven community, Mr Gregory said.
+These concerns about cancer cases were first raised in 2008.
+Since then the Public Health Unit has monitored occurrences of leukaemia in Helensburgh and the community, Mr Gregory said.

 The unit was gathering the most up-to-date Cancer Registry data to include non-Hodgkin's lymphoma and would continue to monitor this information.